Eric2422/handedness-classifier/README.md

 # ambidexterity-test
-A small computer vision program to try and distinguish left and right handwriting.
+A small computer vision program to try and distinguish left- and right-handed handwriting.